SiyiJiang41elena/SiyiJiang41elena.github.io/index.md

      src="IMG_4681.jpg">

 ## About
+I am a lecturer (tenure-track) in the School of Foreign Studies at [Shanghai University of Finance and Economics](https://en.wikipedia.org/wiki/Shanghai_University_of_Finance_and_Economics).<br />
 I earned my PhD in Psychology (2024) from [Beijing Normal University](https://en.wikipedia.org/wiki/Beijing_Normal_University), specializing in psycholinguistics.
-Before that, I completed my MA in Teaching Chinese to Speakers of Other Languages (2020) at [Peking University](https://en.wikipedia.org/wiki/Peking_University), focusing on the processing of constructions among L2 Chinese learners.
+Before that, I completed my MA in Teaching Chinese to Speakers of Other Languages (2020) at [Peking University](https://en.wikipedia.org/wiki/Peking_University).
 I also hold a BA from [Beijing Foreign Studies University](https://en.wikipedia.org/wiki/Beijing_Foreign_Studies_University) (2016), where I double-majored in Teaching Chinese as Foreign Language and English Language and Literature.
 <br /><br />

 <link href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css" rel="stylesheet">